tbrunz/hosts-on-network/README.md

 # hosts-on-network
 ### Scan a network for hosts, identifying which are known & which are unknown

-This app is a Lua script (based on Lua 5.3 and launchable from the CLI) that will scan a designated network and compile a list of MAC addresses for hosts that it finds.
+This app is a Lua script (runs in Lua 5.1, 5.2, and 5.3; not tested with 5.4 yet) that is launchable from the CLI) that will scan a designated network and compile a list of MAC addresses for hosts that it finds.

 #### NOTE: This script uses `nmap` to scan networks.